Sangg123/schoolbus/backend/README.md

 ## 🧪 3.
 Migrate and Seed the Database

-Run the following command to apply Prisma migrations and seed the database:
+Apply Prisma migrations and seed the database:

 ```bash
 yarn db:setup